 I never had a set time for how long I was going to breastfeed for, it was always just ‘for as long as I can’.
 I always thought that I would stop if I ever got mastitis (absolutely awful, painful boobs with flu-like symptoms that you need antibiotics to clear up) but I got that once and carried on feeding.
 Then I always said once Baby J gets to 6 months and starts on solid food I’ll stop but it was just easier to carry on.
 Then I said once he gets teeth then I stop.
 Well, that didn’t happen.

 One of the reasons that we have breastfed for so long was due to Baby J not taking a bottle.
 No matter how hard we tried, he just would.
 Not.
 Take.
 A. Bottle!!
 There was screaming, crying and tantrums.
 Baby J wasn’t too happy either.
 (Yes, sis, you did warn me, I know!!)

 What’s extra annoying about Baby J not taking a bottle is fact that me and Daz spent hours trying to find a steriliser.
 We went back and forth between shops before deciding on one.
 And now, it’s just collecting dust.
 So yeah, that was a big fun waste of time.

 How We Stopped

-Once Baby J was just nearing one and stopped waking so much in the night we decided to gradually cut down the feeds.
-Baby J was 3 meals and about 27,000 snacks a day so I was confident that he was getting enough food!
-We cut out the lunch feed first as we were usually out and about and busy and Baby J was too nosy to feed for long.
+Once Baby J was just nearing one and stopped waking up so much in the night we decided to gradually cut down the feeds.
+Baby J was on 3 meals and about 27,000 snacks a day so I was confident that he was getting enough food!
+We cut out the lunch feed first as we were usually out and about and busy.
+Plus, Baby J was too nosy to feed for long.